Blunk-electronic/ET/doc/board.rst

 Route restrict objects can be used to define areas where no tracks are allowed or where tracks are not allowed to pass through.
+These objects do not have a linewidth because they represent a barrier.

 #.
-Drawing lines
+Drawing Lines

-	This command draws a line in layer 1 with a linewidth of 0.2mm starting at (50;30) and ending at (70;30):
+	This command draws a line in layer 1 starting at (50;30) and ending at (70;30):

 	.. code-block::

-		draw route_restrict [1] 0.2 line 50 30 70 30
+		draw route_restrict [1] line 50 30 70 30

 	As restrictions can be applied to many layers